 Link to the dataset.
 If you want to include a conclusion, provide a deep link to the relevant query of the dataset.
-Do not repeat conclusions that don’t have an accompanying query.
-Otherwise like a game of Telephone the truth gets distorted with each relay.
+Do not repeat conclusions that don't have an accompanying dataset.
+If people can't verify what you say, don't say it.

 I remember being a high school student and getting graded on our dataset notebooks we made in the lab.
 Writing clean data should be widely taught in school, and there's an army of potential workers who could help us create more public, deep-linkable datasets.

 Thanks to DL for helping me refine my thinking from this earlier post.